-The charging station connects to your AC power from your home.
-A full battery recharge might take anywhere between 30 and 90 minutes and, depending on the model, will last for several hours of mowing.
+The charging base station connects to your AC power from your home.
+A full battery charging time might take anywhere between 30 and 90 minutes and, depending on the model, the battery pack will last for several hours of mowing.

 What about Rain?

-Robot lawn mowers are designed to operate in any weather and the typical soft wheels are designed to have a very low impact on your lawn.
+Robot lawn mowers are designed to operate in any weather (rain or shine) and the typical soft wheels are designed to have a very low impact on your lawn.

 The problem with mowing the lawn in the rain, even for a robot, is that wet grass clippings tend to stick to the underneath and clog up the blades.